ANimal GENe MAPpers Discussion Group

 FREQUENTLY ASKED QUESTIONS (FAQ)

-The AnGenMap Frequently Asked Questions and Answers (FAQ) serves as an
+The last but not the least, this Frequently Asked Questions and Answers (FAQ)

 A LITTLE HISTORY

-the U.S. Pig Genome community for gene mappers and interested individuals.
+U.S. Pig Genome community for gene mappers and interested individuals.
+It

-the listserv soon became a defacto discussion group among all animal
+soon became a defacto discussion group among all animal genomics scientists

-genomics scientists world wide.
-The list name ANGENMAP was originally
+world wide.
+The list name ANGENMAP was originally designated for "animal

-livestock animal genomics/genetics community as a public communication
+genomics/genetics community as a public communication channel along.
+The list

-channel.
-The list started with less than a hundred people and now it has
+started with less than a hundred people and now it has more than two thousand